david-fong/capswalk/README.md

 See the [GitHub wiki page](https://github.com/david-fong/capswalk/wiki) for info about this project's design challenges, its history, and the technologies and interesting techniques used in it.

+This is a for-fun project that I also use as a playground to learn and experiment with zero-frontend-framework web development.
+I don't have any serious commitment to a timeline.

 ## 🙌 Contributing

 Contributions and feedback are welcome!
 To get setup locally, follow the steps in [dev-guide.md](./dev-guide.md).